jmcnamara/rust_xlsxwriter/examples/Readme.md

   that may be difficult to figure out programmatically you can set a custom filter.
 Excel uses both of these methods depending on the data being filtered.

+* doc_worksheet_insert_chart_with_offset.rs - Example of adding a chart to
+  a worksheet with a pixel offset within the cell.

 * doc_worksheet_insert_image_with_offset.rs - This example shows how to add
   an image to a worksheet at an offset within the cell.